gapsx/steamid-auth-bot/README.md

 "token": "yourtokenhere"

+# creating a database

+- create a new database on your server and run the code:

+CREATE TABLE `idsbot` (
+  `discordid` varchar(255) DEFAULT NULL,
+  `steamid` varchar(255) DEFAULT NULL,
+  `authenticated` varchar(255) DEFAULT '0'
+) ENGINE=InnoDB DEFAULT CHARSET=utf8mb4;

+the bot will save the steamid the user entered and the discordid of the user who executed the command in the tables above

-you can now start the bot without any error.
+now you can start the bot without errors.